Veyza/dudi/README.md

 Customize dust ejection characteristics in `distributions_fun.f95`.
 This file includes functions that define the size, speed, and direction distribution of dust ejection, and the dust production rate.
-Each function utilizes Fortran's `select case` operator is utilized, where a selector specifies a different distribution to compute.
+Each function utilizes Fortran's `select case` operator, where a selector specifies a different distribution to compute.
 Several distributions are already implemented and are used in the example applications.